alan-platform/alan-platform.github.io/pages/tutorials/model/2026.2/application-tutorial.md

 ![menu items](./images_model/008.png)

 Here we see the items from the `Menu` and we can choose an item from the table.
-Or, if we start typing in the box `Item name`, the table will be filtered.
+Or, if we start typing in the search box, the table will be filtered.
 We can only choose an item that is in the table.
 When we click an item, the `Item name` from the item we clicked will be placed in the text field.